 We all know that contraception is one of the most important things in our reproductive health toolkit, but for many women, birth control is also an essential part of their routine for beautiful skin.
 With all the barriers, pills, implants and patches available today, though, it can be difficult to understand the benefits (and drawbacks) that each type of contraceptive has on acne.
-So, we’ve done a little fact-finding to breakdown the most common methods of birth control and their affects on the skin.
+So, we’ve done a little fact-finding to break down the most common methods of birth control and their effects on the skin.

 How it affects your skin: Most women get a friendly reminder every 28 days of the affects our hormones have on our acne.
 Without forcing you to re-live health class, let us remind you that acne is caused by a fatal combination of skin, bacteria and built-up sebum — and sebum production is regulated by hormones.
 So, although condoms are by far the most popular method of birth control used in America, because they have no affect on our hormones, they also have no affect on our skin.